CloudWithChris/cloudwithchris.com/content/blog/gpg-git-part-2.md

 gpg> save
 ```

-**Notice the little asterix after you type uid1, next to the first user id?
-That's used for the next line, when you say 'primary' making primary that item**.
+**Notice the little asterix after you type uid 1 into the GPG command prompt, next to the first user id?
+That's used when you type in your next command.
+When you type 'primary' you are specifying that you want uid 1 to be the primary identifier for this key.**.

 At this point, it's probably a good time to create a backup of your master key.
-There are two commands to be aware of here, gpg --export that exports your **public key** (which you can share with others) and gpg --export-secret-key (which you should not share with anyone, and should hold securely).
+There are two commands to be aware of here, gpg --export which exports your **public key** (the one that you can share with others) and gpg --export-secret-key which exports your **private key** (the one that you should not share with anyone, and should store securely).

 You'll also notice in the below snippet that we use the --armor flag.
 This enables us to create an ascii armored output.
 If we don't use that, then you'll get a "non-readable" format.
-Go ahead and try if you like :)
+Feel free to try without, so that you can understand the difference between the two!

+As a reminder, remember that you'll need to replace the key ID used in the below example with your own key ID.

 ```bash
 gpg --export --armor 6E7ECB409742866910B10197A0B82563C344D4AA > master-public.txt
 gpg --export-secret-key --armor 6E7ECB409742866910B10197A0B82563C344D4AA > master-private.txt
 ```

-**Note: when exporting your private key, you will be asked for your secret passphrase.**
+**Note: When exporting your private key, you will be asked for the secret passphrase that you set when you created the master key.**

 It's also a good practice to create a revocation certificate.
-This allows you to invalidate the certificate before its scheduled expiry date (if it has one, remember that we set ours to never).
-Note the asc format of the certificate.
+This allows you to invalidate the key before its scheduled expiry date (That is, if it has an expiry date!
+Remember that we set ours to never?
+This would be the approach we'd need to folow to cause that key to expire.).
+Note also the asc file format of the certificate, which is the armored ASCII file format.

 ```bash
 gpg --gen-revoke 6E7ECB409742866910B10197A0B82563C344D4AA > master-revocation-certificate.asc
 ```

 Okay, let's pause.
-At this point, we have a master private key, a master public key and a revocation certificate for the keypair.
-At this point, we'll now want to go ahead and create a subkey.
-Remember, the reason we're creating a subkey is so that if it gets compromised, then we don't need to revoke our primary (master) key.
+At this point, we have a master private key, a master public key and a revocation certificate for the master keypair.
+We'll now want to go ahead and create a subkey.
+Remember, the reason we're creating a subkey is so that if it gets compromised (as it may be stored on some less trusted machines/environments), then we don't need to revoke our primary (master) key.
+This is a good thing, as our master key may have certified other subkeys - If we lost that, then our entire keychain would be at risk.
 Instead, we can invalidate the compromised subkey and generate a new one in its place.
 It's also a common practice to have different subkeys for different machines, so if one machine gets compromised, then another is not.
-There is an excellent explanation (better than I could put together) on what a subkey is over at [The EnigMail project Forum](https://www.enigmail.net/forum/viewtopic.php?f=3&t=375).
+There is an excellent explanation (better than I could ever put together!) on what a subkey is over at [The EnigMail project Forum](https://www.enigmail.net/forum/viewtopic.php?f=3&t=375).

+**Note: Don't forget, as you follow the below example - You'll need to replace the key ID with your own key ID!**

 ```bash
 C:\Users\chris>